 Paul Gravett is a London-based freelance journalist, curator, lecturer, writer and broadcaster, who has worked in comics publishing and promotion since 1981.

 Catherine Gray is an award-winning writer and editor.
-She has worked on staff for magazines such as Cosmopolitan, GLAMOUR and the Sun's Fabulous supplement.
-She has written as a freelancer for publications like Stylist, Marie Claire, YOU, Women's Health, Grazia, the Guardian, Shortlist, BBC Earth, Emerald Street, Heat and the Daily Mail.When she's not writing, Catherine can generally be found trying to do crow pose in yoga and failing, watching low-brow TV meant for American teens, chatting up cute dogs in the park, or spending money on holidays when she should be saving it.Find out more about Catherine Gray on Twitter and Instagram @unexpectedjoyof.
+Her work has appeared Cosmopolitan, GLAMOUR, the Sun's Fabulous supplement, Stylist, Marie Claire, YOU, Women's Health, Grazia, the Guardian, Shortlist, The Pool, BBC Earth, Emerald Street, Heat and the Daily Mail.When she's not writing, Catherine can generally be found trying to do crow pose in yoga and failing, watching low-brow TV meant for American teens, chatting up cute dogs in the park, or spending money on holidays when she should be saving it.Find out more about Catherine Gray on Twitter and Instagram @unexpectedjoyof.

 While working for House & Garden, Catriona Gray stumbled across the magazine's extensive archives.
 The leather-bound volumes gave no indication of the riot of design inspiration hidden inside.
 When not leafing though old volumes of magazines, Catriona can be found at Town & Country and Harper's Bazaar, and is reviews editor for the Society of Architectural Historians of Great Britain.

 Fern Green is a chef, freelance food stylist and writer, specialising in editorial and advertising.
 She studied Nutrition at the University of Greenwich in London and writes for various UK food publications, including Sainsbury's Magazine.